-7. Hearing Selection
+6. Hearing Selection

-7.1 Within five business days of the Procedural Interview, the student shall choose either a hearing before the University Hearing Board or a Disciplinary Conference with the Hearing Officer.
-The student shall indicate their choice of hearing in writing to the Hearing Officer.
+6.1 Within five business days of receiving a Disciplinary Referral Notice, the student shall choose either a hearing before the University Hearing Board or a Disciplinary Conference with the Hearing Officer.
+The student shall indicate their choice of hearing on the Respondent Disciplinary Choice Form and submit the Form to the Hearing Officer via email and/or by hand delivery.